hypertelia/hypertelia.github.io/_posts/2020-09-06-dales-divide-2020-bike-and-kit.md

 : Saddle was my old Brooks B17 Narrow.
 I gave the tensioning bolt a turn the day before the race, and what had previously been a perfect saddle creaked like anything for the first few hundred km until I grabbed a couple of drops of lube from a bike shop to silence it.

 **Bags**
-: I used my old Planet X seat and frame/top tube packs.
+: I used my old Planet X Podsacs seat and frame/top tube packs.
 As mentioned in my Race around Rwanda posts these do the job in unspectacular fashion.
 Up front though I now had the option to add a couple of fork bags so went for Salsa Anything Cage HDs with matching drybags.
 I also added a Aguille Alpine handlebar bag which is really nice.
 I may invest in more of their kit.
 Watch this space …

 ![Bike leant up against fence](/img/dd/dd2020-22.jpg)